-Once May 15 hits here in Minnesota, we are supposedly safe to plant, and I’ve been doing just that!
+Once May 15 hits here in Minnesota, it’s supposedly safe to plant, and I’ve been doing just that!
 Of course, at this early stage, my pots are not all full and beautiful, and definitely not picture-worthy.
 I even pinch all the flowers off, so they’ll work on their roots for awhile.
-So I thought I’d show some past years’ big full pots of flowers to inspire you to add some junk to your pots!
-I love the beauty of flowers and foliage, but add a little galvanized, some rust, and some chippy paint, and I’m in a happy place!
+So I thought I’d flash back to last year’s pots of overflowing flowers to inspire you to add some junk to your pots!
+I love the beauty of flowers and foliage, but add a little galvanized metal, some rust, and some chippy paint, and I’m in a happy place!

-Last year I wanted to use my birdcage collection, instead of just letting them look pretty and bare-naked on the deck table.
-But I didn’t want birds occupying them…
+Last year my goal was to use my birdcage collection, but instead of just letting them sit pretty and bare-naked on the deck table, I decided to put them in my flower pots!

-Bright colored flowers peeking through the bars were so much more pretty!
+The bright colored flowers peeking through the bars were so pretty!
 And of course, they not only looked good in perfectly seasoned terra cotta, but much junkier in vintage galvanized buckets…right side up, and upside down!

 Dead-heading proved to be a little difficult, but I learned to just open that little door and reach my scissors right in!

 Vintage cemetery fencing is so much happier elevating lively flowers next to the garage…

 I always add flags to all my pots Memorial Weekend and Fourth of July weekend.
 Sometimes I’m so happy with how festive they are, I just leave them in!
 This heavy gauge, extra tall fencing is hard to come by.
 I’m hoping Mr. Fix-it will have time to make a couple more of these.
 They’re made perfectly for a plastic planting pot with a lip to set in.